Sol2023/product_review_project/README.md

 [1] Company Website

-- Fetch all the product name using python with selenium library
+- Fetch all the product name using python with selenium library, [check here](https://npicpet.com/collections/all)

 [2] Amaozon